linusshops/pipeline/README.md

 ```

 ## Tests
-Test can be run from PHPUnit.
+Tests can be run with PHPUnit.
 After installation run,

 ```bash'
 vendor/bin/phpunit